teusH/MySense/scripts/README.md

 .
 Can be used to synchronisize databases on last time updated base as well.
 .
 Synchronize from data DB towards web CMNSA database and other way around.

+### CorrectSensed.pl
+Use: get sensor measurements corrected for supported sensor type correction algorithm templates

+Can be use in different scripts to correct the sensor measurement on type by different manuafacturers.
+The algoritm is based on regression statistics on half year period on a governementa air quality station in Vredepeel, Holland.: Nova, Sensirion, Plantower, and BAM1020 dust sensors.
+In time to be completed with other sensor types.

 ### MyAdmin
 Use: import (new, update) meta info measurement kit in data database.